mcarroll8/ISPIPab/ReadMe.md

 ---

 ![image](Media/HIV_GP120_ISPIPab.png)

 __Description__

 HIV-1 GP120 with the two experimentally identified epitopes (in pink).
-Panel A shows the antigen complex with ADCC-potent antibody N60-i3 Fab (PDB ID: 5KJR). while panel B shows the antigen complex with a broadly neutralizing antibody (PDB ID: 4JPW) The epitopal residues predicted by ISPIPab are clustered into Cluster 1 (red) and Cluster 2 (green) and compared with the experimentally identified epitopes (pink). |
+The figure on the left shows the antigen complex with ADCC-potent antibody N60-i3 Fab (PDB ID: 5KJR). while the figure on the right shows the antigen complex with a broadly neutralizing antibody (PDB ID: 4JPW) The epitopal residues predicted by ISPIPab are clustered into Cluster 1 (red) and Cluster 2 (green) and compared with the experimentally identified epitopes (pink).

 ---
 <h3> Requirements: </h3>

-* python3.7
+* Python 3.7

 <h3>Usage for ISPIPab Epitopal Residue Prediction: </h3>